tduchars/fancy-ios-scroller/README.md

 3. Interpolates a scrollY animation in order to adjust the heights of the header, name and image.
    Then sneaks a white name on top of the now smaller header ready to continue scrolling and maximise screen real estate when looing at more content.

+## RUNNING LOCALLY

+1. npm i in the terminal will install any necessary dependencies.
+2. to see the application in an emulator you will likely need xcode or at least access to the emulators.
+3. next in the terminal 'npm run ios' - this will likely prompt to install expo globally.
+(This may take some time - grab a coffee)
+ --> If this doesnt work and expo can be a pain to install globally you ay need to sudo the command.
+4. you should then see after a minute or two the ios emulator running the application.
+5. If you have the expo applcation on your device then scanning teh qr code runs it locally.